Maurice Barrymore: Early life

-Herbert's father expected him to become a barrister, but Herbert fell in with a group of actors, which scandalized the elder Blythe.
+Herbert's father expected him to become a barrister, but Herbert fell in with a group of actors, which scandalized the elder Blyth.
 That same year 1872 Herbert sat for his first posed theatrical photographic portrait by Oliver Sarony, older brother of the better remembered Napoleon Sarony.
-In order to spare his father the "shame" of having a son in such a "dissolute" vocation, he took the stage name Maurice Barrymore (though he never legally changed from "Blythe"), inspired by a conversation he had with fellow actor Charles Vandenhoff about William Barrymore (1759–1830), an early 19th-century English thespian, after seeing a poster depicting Barrymore in the Haymarket Theatre.
+In order to spare his father the "shame" of having a son in such a "dissolute" vocation, he took the stage name Maurice Barrymore (he may or may not have legally changed from "Blyth"), inspired by a conversation he had with fellow actor Charles Vandenhoff about William Barrymore (1759–1830), an early 19th-century English thespian, after seeing a poster depicting Barrymore in the Haymarket Theatre.
 He wanted his first name to be pronounced in the French manner (môr-ĒS) instead of the English (MÔR-is).
 His friends avoided that altogether by simply calling him "Barry".

 Career and marriage to Georgiana Drew

 On 29 December 1874, Barrymore emigrated to the United States, sailing aboard the SS America to Boston, and joined Augustin Daly's troupe, making his début in Under the Gaslight.
 He made his Broadway début in December 1875 in Pique opposite Emily Rigl; in the cast was a young actress, Georgiana Drew, known as Georgie.
 Maurice and Georgiana had been introduced earlier by her brother John Drew Jr. who had befriended Maurice when he first arrived in America.
 Drew Jr. and Georgiana later brought Barrymore home to Philadelphia to be introduced to her mother, the formidable Mrs. John Drew, who for some reason wasn't too enthralled by the young man.

 After a brief courtship, Barrymore and Georgie married on 31 December 1876, and had three children: Lionel (born 1878), Ethel (born 1879), and John (born 1882).
 While their parents were on tour, the children lived with Georgiana's mother in Philadelphia.
 Barrymore had a lifelong love of animals and in the 1890s bought a farm on Staten Island to keep his collection of exotic animals.
 Georgiana died 2 July 1893, from consumption, leaving Maurice a widower with three teenage children.
 For a summer in 1896, Lionel and John were left on the farm in the care of the man who fed the animals.
 Exactly one year after Georgie's death Barrymore married Mamie Floyd, much to Ethel's consternation.